-The occurrence of autism spectrum disorders (ASD) is on the rise.
-The Centers for Disease Control and Prevention (CDC) report the average prevalence rate for ASD to be 1 in 68 children for 8‐year‐olds from multiple communities in the United States.
-The data indicates that ASD is almost five times more common among boys than girls: 1 in 42 boys, compared to 1 in 189 girls (CDC, 2014).
-This is a 30% increase based on previous estimates reported in 2008 when 1 in 88 children were identified with ASD (CDC, 2012).
+The occurrence of autism spectrum disorders (ASD) continues to rise.
+The Centers for Disease Control and Prevention (CDC) report the average prevalence rate for ASD to be 1 in 59 children for 8‐year‐olds from multiple communities in the United States.
+The data indicates that ASD is four times more common among boys than girls: 1 in 37 boys, compared to 1 in 151 girls (CDC, 2018).
+This is a 15% increase based on previous estimates reported in 2016 when 1 in 68 children were identified with ASD (CDC, 2016).
 Research has shown that early treatment leads to better outcomes (Bradshaw, Steiner, Gengoux, & Koegel, 2015).
 Therefore, early identification can make a critical difference in the lives of individuals with autism.
 Conversely, delay in identification and intervention is a matter of great concern (Siklos & Kerns, 2007).

 Typically, parents are the first to suspect developmental differences in children with autism spectrum disorders.
 Parents’ first concern, usually when the child is 17 to 19 months old, is most often related to a delay in the development of language (De Giacomo & Fombonne, 1998).
 Research suggests that diagnosis can be reliably made by the second year of life (Rogers, 2009).
 However, the processes for early diagnosis are complex, and the observed behaviors for very young children may be qualitatively different from an older child with autism (Steiner, Goldsmith, Snow & Chawarska, 2012).
 Unfortunately, even though parental concerns may be reported to physicians the first two years of life, there is often a two-year delay between the first contact with professionals related to autism spectrum disorders and the official diagnosis (Filipek, et.al., 2000).